orion78fr/adventOfCode2021/README.md

 ## Perfs

-Aim is to keep the total under 1 second.
+Aim is to keep the total under 1 second. (well that failed)

 All perf tests results are performed on a 4790k@4.38GHz with 16Go of 3200MHz DDR3.